Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Lack of regulation.
 Many alternative assets aren’t regulated by the SEC, which means they don’t have the same safeguards as traditional investments.
 This can lead to an increase in fraud, especially if the investment is complex.

 • May be highly illiquid.
-Some alternative assets lack a secondary trading market or tend to be illiquid because of their complexity and difficulty in valuing them.
-Others have lock-up periods that prohibit investors from accessing their money, should they need to sell.
+Some alternative assets lack a secondary trading market or tend to be illiquid because of their complexity and the difficulty in valuing them.
+Others have lock-up periods that prohibit investors from accessing their money should they need to sell.
 With some alternatives, it could be years before you can sell out and liquidate the asset.

 Bottom line